|Sherwood Foresters (Notts and Derby Regiment)||30315|

-James attested for service with the Grenadier Guards on 31 December 1892: three years with the Colours and nine years with the Reserve.
+James, born in about 1870 at Codnor, the son of a publican, was one of the oldest individuals listed on the Roll.
+He had attested for service with the Grenadier Guards on 31 December 1892 and spent three years with the Colours then nine years with the Reserve.
 He was transferred to the Reserve on 31 December 1895 and was discharged from the army by purchase on 16 February 1899.
-During the First World War, James re-enlisted in the army on 23 August 1915, with the Sherwood Foresters under regimental number 30315.
+He married Alice Taylor in 1896, lived in the Fritchley area where he worked as a lime burner at Bullbridge limeworks.
+He e-enlisted in the army on 23 August 1915, with the Sherwood Foresters aged forty-four.

-James Goodall's son, James Goodall, is also on the Roll of Honour.
+His stepson James William Taylor is also on the Roll of Honour.

 RG13 piece 3231 folio 9 page 10